josephscott/site-josephscott.org/tools/percentiles/index.md

 ---

 <p>
-Provide a space separated list of numbers.
+Provide a space or new line separated list of numbers.
 </p>

 <textarea class="numbers" cols="50" rows="10"></textarea>